cjus/mwdc/README.md

 ### Course overview

-Upon completion of the course students will be able to:
+Upon completion students will be able to:

 * Express an understanding of modern web development and explain how it differs from the past.
 * Fully understand what is required to compete for today's technical job market.